john-itcsolutions/cheirrs/README.md

 `CREATE EXTENSION address_standardizer;`

+`exit`

+`exit`

+You're back on Host.

 _________________________________________________________________

 ## Set up Cross-Model Referenced "offer" for apps on other models to access PostgreSQL solo installation on this controller called 'localhost-localhost', within this cmr-model called 'smart-web'.

+(If not on "house" controller)

 `juju switch house`

 `juju offer postgresql:db`

-then, if you `juju status` in the k8s model you will see, at the foot of the output, a reference to the Offer.
+then, if you `juju status` in the dbase-bchains model you will see, at the foot of the output, a reference to the Offer.

 An application (and users - here admin and ubuntu) set to `consume` the postgres service from a different model and controller (eg here: from the 'uk8s' controller, ie from the 'kubeflow' model), is connected with (this needs to be run while in kubeflow model):